Clay Travis talks 'absurdity' of masks as Tennessee school board votes to require them

 Since then, cases of COVID-19 and its Delta variant have increased across Tennessee and the county.

-Hundred of people gathered outside the meeting, with anti-mask protesters outnumbering those in favor of a mandate, reports said.
+Hundreds of people gathered outside the meeting, with anti-mask protesters outnumbering those in favor of a mandate, reports said.
 Travis tweeted a video of the crowds, writing how the "anti mask at schools revolution" was underway in Tennessee.

 "These are the people who couldn’t get in the meeting tonight," he wrote.
 "They’ve never seen a crowd this big before for a school board meeting."